google-deepmind/mujoco/doc/APIreference/functions.rst

 ^^^^^^^^^^^^^^

 Ray collision functionality was added in MuJoCo 1.50.
-This is a new collision detection module that uses analytical formulas to intersect a ray (p + x*v, x>=0) with a geom, where p is the origin of the ray and v is the vector specifying the direction.
+This is a new collision detection module that uses analytical formulas to intersect a ray ``(p + x*v, x >= 0)`` with a geom, where p is the origin of the ray and v is the vector specifying the direction.
 All functions in this family return the distance to the nearest geom surface, or -1 if there is no intersection.
 Note that if p is inside a geom, the ray will intersect the surface from the inside which still counts as an intersection.

 All ray collision functions rely on quantities computed by :ref:`mj_kinematics` (see :ref:`mjData`), so must be called after  :ref:`mj_kinematics`, or functions that call it (e.g. :ref:`mj_fwdPosition`).